Barcode library: Recommendations and best practices

 The second way of barcode standards implementation was started in 90th and it was development of 2D barcodes.
 Main advantages of 2D barcodes are high encoding density, which is 10 times more, no restrictions to text encoding and self-checked codes like Reed Solomon codes, which not only add confidence in correct recognition but also can restore some wiped or corrupted barcode data.
 Main disadvantage of 2D barcodes, they cannot be recognized by laser scanners, except PDF 417, for recognition they require photo scanners.
-Most of 2D barcodes can encode information in byte mode and this allows encoding both text in 256-bit national encoding charset and text in common Unicode charsets like UTF16 or UTF8.
+Most of 2D barcodes can encode information in byte mode and this allows encoding both text in 8-bit national encoding charset and text in common Unicode charsets like UTF16 or UTF8 with ECI tag.